TBM (Applied Biomedical Research with a Primary Social finality) projects

 - If you have doubts as to whether your idea may or may not fit within the TBM programme objectives, you can obtain FWO’s opinion by providing a short abstract (1-2 pages), sent via e-mail to firstname.lastname@example.org.
 It is also possible to request an oral preliminary discussion at FWO; please attach a short abstract, as well as any questions that you would like to see answered.

-- Your proposal is reviewed by a number of (inter)national experts who will discuss and evaluate your proposal at a panel meeting at FWO.
+- Your proposal is reviewed by a number of (inter)national experts who will discuss and evaluate your proposal during a panel meeting at FWO.
 During the expert panel meeting you have the opportunity to briefly interact with the experts (to provide answers to the most crucial questions of the experts).
-The panel meetings will probably take place on one of the following dates: June 9, June 12, June 22, June 27, 2017.
+The panel meetings will probably take place on one of the following dates: June 4, June 7, June 11, June 15, 2018.
 You will be informed about the exact date of your panel meeting as soon as possible.